Elsfa7-110/nuclei-daily/README.md

 # nuclei-daily

-gets the newest PRs from nuclei-templates
+gets the newest PRs from nuclei-templates and download all newest templates

 # Install and Usage